bmarruda03/SA_angasi_historical_map/README.md

 > Russell, K., Sheaves, M. & Warnock, B. (2018).
 Australian shellfish ecosystems:
 > Past distribution, current status and future direction. *PLOS ONE* 13(2): e0190914.
 > doi:10.1371/journal.pone.0190914

-### Outstanding

-- The Martin et al. (2025) citation still needs its **volume and article number**, marked in grey in the map's sources panel.
-Edit the `SOURCES` object in `index.html`.
-- The **67 → 0** figure sometimes attributed to Gillies et al. (2018) has not been traced to a specific figure or table in that paper.
-Verify before citing it, or restate it as a derivation from their dataset.

 ---